jbratcher/canvas-particles-js/readme.md

-# canvas-particles
+# Canvas Particles

+A Canvas Particle Library written in vanilla JS for use with the canvas HTML5 elemnt.

 ##### v1.0.8

-A Canvas Particle Library written in vanilla JS.

-Particle animations on HTML5 Canvas

 ## How to Use canvas-particles